Night Visions

-Night Visions is the debut studio album by American pop rock band Imagine Dragons.
+Night Visions is the debut studio album by the American pop rock band Imagine Dragons.
 It was released on September 4, 2012, through Kidinakorner and Interscope Records.
-The album was primarily produced by the band themselves, as well as English hip-hop producer Alex da Kid and Brandon Darner from the American indie rock group The Envy Corps.
+The album was primarily produced by the band themselves, as well as English hip-hop producer Alex da Kid and Brandon Darner of The Envy Corps and formerly of the metal band Slipknot.
 According to frontman Dan Reynolds, the album took three years to finish, with six of the album's tracks being previously released on multiple EPs.
 Musically, Night Visions exhibits influences of folk, hip hop and pop.

-The album received generally mixed reviews from music critics upon release.
-However, it debuted at number two on the Billboard 200 in the United States, selling more than 83,000 copies within its first week where it has since been certified double Platinum.
+The album debuted at number two on the Billboard 200 in the United States, selling more than 83,000 copies within its first week where it has since been certified octuple platinum.
 It also peaked at the summit of the Billboard Alternative Albums and Rock Albums charts, as well as in the top ten albums in Australia, Austria, Canada, Germany, Ireland, Mexico, Netherlands, New Zealand, Norway, Portugal, Sweden, Switzerland, and United Kingdom.
 Night Visions appeared in the Billboard 200 top 10 in 2012, 2013, and 2014.
 The album became the fourth best-selling album of 2013 in the US.
 It was nominated for the Juno Award for International Album of the Year (2014) and won the Billboard Music Award for Top Rock Album (2014).

+The band released a ten year anniversary expanded edition of Night Visions on September 9, 2022 featuring two previously unreleased demos, "Love of Mine" and "Bubble".
+"Love of Mine" was released on September 2.

 Background

-In 2008, Imagine Dragons formed consisting of lead singer Dan Reynolds, guitarist Wayne Sermon, bassist Ben McKee, drummer Andrew Tolman, and keyboardist Brittany Tolman.
-Each of the members moved to Las Vegas, Nevada to form Imagine Dragons.
+In 2008, lead singer Dan Reynolds formed the band Imagine Dragons; soon, guitarist Wayne Sermon, bassist Ben McKee, drummer Andrew Tolman, and keyboardist Brittany Tolman joined, replacing founding members Andrew Beck, Dave Lemke, and Aurora Florence.
+Each of the members moved to Las Vegas, Nevada.

 After playing in numerous local Battle of the Bands competitions, the band recorded and released three extended plays: 2009's Imagine Dragons, 2010's Hell and Silence, and 2011's It's Time.
-After the Tolmans left the band in July 2011 to be replaced with drummer Daniel Platzman in August 2011, the band was picked up by Universal Records and was signed to Interscope in November 2011.
+Andrew and Brittany Tolman left the band in July 2011 and were subsequently replaced with drummer Daniel Platzman that August.
+The band was picked up by Universal Records and was signed to Interscope in November 2011.

 In 2011, the band entered the studio to write and record their major-label debut extended play, Continued Silence, and additional material for a debut studio album.
 Continued Silence was released on February 14, 2012, and was met with critical acclaim, reaching at number 40 on the US Billboard 200.